-The background and aspirations of to the 5th European Aniridia Conference in London.
+The background and aspirations of the 5th European Aniridia Conference.

 The European Aniridia Conference (EAC) enables the sharing of specialist scientific knowledge about the rare genetic eye condition aniridia.
 Its goal is to find cures for sight loss and other impairments due to aniridia.